Slovenia: Sports

 Slovenia is a natural sports venue, with many Slovenians actively practicing sports.
 A variety of sports are played in Slovenia on a professional level, with international successes in handball, basketball, volleyball, football, ice hockey, rowing, swimming, tennis, boxing, climbing, road cycling and athletics.
 Prior to World War II, gymnastics and fencing used to be the most popular sports in Slovenia, with athletes like Leon Štukelj and Miroslav Cerar gaining gold Olympic medals.
 Football gained popularity in the interwar period.
 After 1945, basketball, handball and volleyball have become popular among Slovenians, and from the mid-1970s, winter sports as well.
-Since 1992, Slovenian sportspeople have won 55 Olympic medals, including 14 gold medals, and 26 Paralympic medals with five golds.
+Since 1992, Slovenian sportspeople have won 59 Olympic medals, including 16 gold medals, and 26 Paralympic medals with five golds.

-Individual sports are also very popular in Slovenia, including tennis and mountaineering, which are two of the most widespread sporting activities in Slovenia.
+Individual sports are also popular in Slovenia, including tennis and mountaineering, which are two of the most widespread sporting activities in Slovenia.
 Several Slovenian extreme and endurance sportsmen have gained an international reputation, including the mountaineer Tomaž Humar, the mountain skier Davo Karničar, the ultramarathon swimmer Martin Strel and the ultracyclist Jure Robič.
 Past and current winter sports athletes include alpine skiers, such as Mateja Svet, Bojan Križaj, Ilka Štuhec and double Olympic gold medalist Tina Maze, cross-country skier Petra Majdič, and ski jumpers, such as Primož Peterka and Peter Prevc.
 Boxing has gained popularity since Jan Zaveck won the IBF Welterweight World Champion title in 2009.
 In 2021, rock climber Janja Garnbret became the first female Olympic gold medalist in sport climbing.